NETWAYS/foreman-training/provisioning/05_discovery.md

 ### Name your virtual machine "discovery" and select the network "foreman"

 Name the virtual machine "discovery" so you know which system was deployed in which lab.
 Select the network "foreman" instead of "default".

+### Select "Adjust Virtual Machine settings" and add the nic and disk as boot options

+If you do not add the nic as boot option, it will not boot via PXE after initial discovery.

 ### Create the virtual machine and when the PXE menu appears select "Foreman Discovery Image"